Which of the following is NOT a reason for a business to purchase... | Study Prep in Pearson+

-Which of the following is NOT a reason for a business to purchase key person life insurance?
+Which of the following is NOT a reason for a business to purchase key person insurance?

 A